+Semes Hour

+1. Educational Psychology and Principles of Teaching 3

+2. Public Education in California 2

-1. Educational Psychology and Principles of Teaching 3.
-Courses Designed Particularly to Prepare for Teaching in the Specia Field and Practice Teaching 1 4.
-Electives in Professional Education Total -
+3. Courses Designed Particularly to Prepare for Teaching in the Special

+Field and Practice Teaching 5

+4. Education for Citizenship 2

+Total 12

 (Credit for four (4) semester-hours of practice teaching may be allowed for persons who have had one or more years of successful teaching experience.)